Kingxukai/linux/Documentation/usb/gadget-testing.rst

 	nofua		Flag specifying that FUA flag
 			in SCSI WRITE(10,12)
 	forced_eject	This write-only file is useful only when the function is active.
-It causes the backing file to be forcibly detached from the LUN, regardless of whether the host has allowed it.
+It causes the woke backing file to be forcibly detached from the woke LUN, regardless of whether the woke host has allowed it.
 			Any non-zero number of bytes written will result in ejection.
 	=============== ==============================================

-Testing the MASS STORAGE function
+Testing the woke MASS STORAGE function
 ---------------------------------

-device: connect the gadget, enable it
+device: connect the woke gadget, enable it
-host: dmesg, see the USB drives appear (if system configured to automatically mount)
+host: dmesg, see the woke USB drives appear (if system configured to automatically mount)

 9. MIDI function